 Step 3 | The Pumpkin Stems

 To really give your Pumpkin Patch Cupcakes flair you’ll want to add stems to the candy pumpkins.
 You’ll be piping the pumpkin stems on with decorating tip #3, a round tip.
-With a gentle even pressure add curly stems to your candy pumpkins; release pressure when you complete your stem and then pull up with the pastry bag.
+With gentle even pressure add curly stems to your candy pumpkins; release pressure when you complete your stem and then pull up with the pastry bag.
 You can add as many stems as you like and they can be as long as you like.

 Nothing screams fall like Pumpkin Patch Cupcakes and your ability to hide your cupcake obsession behind an oversize sweater! 😉